BaiyangZhang/BaiyangZhang.github.io/_posts/2023-10-31-Notes-on-Numerical-Methods-in-Solving-ODE.md

 which doesn't make any sense.

 Maybe we can make it work by providing a super accurate initial condition?
-With this hope I try to solve the equation at the origin, namely $r=0$.
+With this hope I try to solve the equation at the origin, close to $r=0$.
 Expand $f(r)$ about the origin we get
 $$
 f(r) = f(0) + r f'(r) = \pi + rg(r),\quad  g(r) := f'(r)
 $$